 Qualified students may apply to the honors program during pre-registration in the spring semester of their junior year.
-Qualified Psychology majors at Rice University may participate in the Psychology Honors Program.
+Qualified Psychological Sciences majors at Rice University may participate in the Psychological Sciences Honors Program.
 The Honors Program provides individualized and advanced instruction and experience in psychological research.
 The program generally takes two semesters to complete and is usually undertaken in the senior year.
-Students interested in participating in the Psychology Honors Program must work with a member of the psychology department faculty who can serve as their primary advisor.
-The student must submit a research proposal, signed by the advisor, and a copy of their transcripts, to the Psychology Department Undergraduate Committee for approval (see Requirements and Procedures, below).
+Students interested in participating in the Psychological Sciences Honors Program must work with a member of the Psychological Sciences department faculty who can serve as their primary advisor.
+The student must submit a research proposal, signed by the advisor, and a copy of their transcripts, to the Psychological Sciences Department Undergraduate Committee for approval (see Requirements and Procedures, below).
 The student should also enroll in PSYC 499 Honors Thesis, which requires a special registration form; the head of the Honors Program--not the student's primary advisor--signs as the Course Instructor.
 As of Fall 2012, students may register for PSYC 499 prior to approval of their proposal, in order to meet the Registrar's no-fee add/drop deadline; this policy is subject to change in the future.

-Students can receive both Psychology departmental honors and Rice University honors (RUSP) for the same project, but they cannot receive double course credit for the same work.
-Thus, if you choose to enroll in RUSP (HONS 470/471), you should not enroll in PSYC 499.
-If you elect that alternative, you may still receive departmental honors if you follow all the other requirements for psychology honors.
-Note that acceptance of a project by RUSP does not guarantee acceptance by the Psychology Undergraduate Committee for an honors project, nor does successful completion of a RUSP project guarantee departmental honors.
-You may turn in the same thesis for both Rice and Psychology honors, but you may have to make separate presentations of your thesis for RUSP and Psychology honors.
-Note, however, that the Psychology Honors thesis must be in recognized APA format, which will generally be acceptable as the RUSP final presentation.
+As of Fall 2018, students can receive both Psychological Sciences departmental honors and Rice University honors (RUSP) for the same project and can enroll in both courses.
+Note that acceptance of a project by RUSP does not guarantee acceptance by the Psychological Sciences Undergraduate Committee for an honors project, nor does successful completion of a RUSP project guarantee departmental honors.
+You may turn in the same thesis for both Rice and Psychological Sciences honors, but you may have to make separate presentations of your thesis for RUSP and Psychological Sciences honors.
+Note, however, that the Psychological Sciences Honors thesis must be in recognized APA format, which will generally be acceptable as the RUSP final presentation.

-2. Completion of 18 hours of Psychology Department degree requirements.
+2. Completion of 18 hours of Psychological Sciences Department degree requirements.